filecoin-project/specs/expected-consensus.md

 Expected Consensus is a probabilistic Byzantine fault-tolerant consensus protocol.
 At a high level, it operates by running a leader election every round in which, on expectation, one participants, or none, may find a winning ticket, and any miner holding a winning ticket may submit a block.
 All valid blocks submitted in a given round for a `TipSet`.
 The 'best' chain is the one with the highest weight, which is to say that the fork choice rule is to choose the heaviest known chain.

->NOTE(@porcuquine): Where are 'heaviest' and 'weight' defined?
-TODO: link to chain selection here
+For more details, see [Chain Selection](#chain-selection).

 > **Definition:** A `TipSet` is a set of blocks with the same height, same parent set, and same number of null tickets.